 How It Works

 Active Infrared thermography is one of several non-destructive testing techniques which may be used for defect detection in materials such as carbon-fibre-reinforced composites.

-By this technique, a live thermal picture of an object based on the infrared radiation emitted by the inspected object is obtained).
+By this technique, a live thermal picture of an object based on medical marijuana recommendation the infrared radiation emitted by the inspected object is obtained).
 A thermal pulse is applied to the material to be inspected.
 Following the application of this thermal pulse, a measurement of the temporal evolution of the specimen surface temperature is performed with an infrared camera and a sophisticated image processing algorithms allowing subsurface defects to be revealed.

 The NDTherm® system allows for two setup configurations:

 - Reflection, where both the thermal source and the detector unit are located on the same side of the sample;